Department of Religious Studies

 617 Death and Afterlife in the Ancient World (3).
 Examinations of practices and discourses pertaining to death and the afterlife in the ancient civilizations of Near East, Greece, and Rome.

-662 Vatican II: History and Story (3).
-This course explores the history of the Second Council of the Vatican (Vatican II, 1962–1965), and is crucial for the understanding of contemporary Catholicism.
+662 Advanced Seminar in Contemporary Catholicism (3).
+Prerequisite, RELI 162.
+Permission of the instructor for students lacking the prerequisite.
+This course explores the history of the Second Council of the Vatican (Vatican II, 19621965), crucial for understanding contemporary Catholicism.

 665 Body and Suffering in Christian Mysticism (3).
 Permission of the instructor for nonmajors.
 Medieval Christians consistently focused on the suffering body as a means of reflecting on Christ's sacrifice.
 This course considers how medical theories of cognition, gender, and pain influenced the potential role of the body in medieval mystical experience.

 668 Spanish Religions: Peninsular Convivencia and Colonial Encounter (3).
 Strong background in medieval and early modern studies and permission of the instructor required for undergraduates.
 This course studies Muslims, Christians, and Jews in the medieval Iberian kingdoms, then interreligious discourse in the colonial expansion to Mexico, Peru, and the Philippines, by deploying theories concerning race, gender, sexuality, and postcoloniality.

 681 Readings in Islamicate Literatures (ARAB 681, ASIA 681) (3).
 Permission of the instructor.
 Study of selected religious, literary, and historical texts in Arabic, Persian, or Urdu.